 BEAM is one of those technologies.
 BEAM, developed by EyeClick, is an interactive projector games solution that’s perfect for the restaurant space.
 BEAM allows restaurants and businesses to transform open space on floors and tables into an interactive, highly-immersive play area for children and adults.

-BEAM can be seen in a wide variety of settings including family and quick-serve restaurants, doctor’s and dentist’s offices, daycare centers, church child care, educational facilities, camps cruises and many other locations across the globe.
+BEAM can be seen in a wide variety of settings including family and quick-serve restaurants, doctor’s and dentist’s offices, daycare centers, church child care, educational facilities, camp cruises, and many other locations across the globe.

-BEAM is an award-winning interactive projection game system that instantly enhances the experience at your quick service restaurant with endless fun, excitement, entertainment and engagement.
+BEAM interactive projector game system is an award-winning interactive projection game system that instantly enhances the experience at your quick service restaurant with endless fun, excitement, entertainment, and engagement.
 For more information about the BEAM system and how it can help make the difference in your restaurant, contact the BEAM Team today!